Chalcedony (Agate, Jasper, Chert and More)

-Another jasper deposit was found in the Tin Cup district northwest of Jeffrey City in central Wyoming.
+Another jasper deposit is in the Tin Cup district northwest of Jeffrey City in central Wyoming.
 To visit this area on Google Earth, search for ‘Jeffrey City, WY’ and the district is 11 miles north-northwest of Jeffrey City (42o38’55.40”N; 107o53’06”W) in the middle of jade country.
 The Tin Cup district was prospected in the 19th century and promoted as a gold district.
-However, my investigations of the old prospects identified no detectable gold, thus much of the past gold promotion might have been related to a mining scam.
-Even so, the district has tons of jasper and jasper breccia with potential to produce large tonnages of jasper and some onyx.
+However, my investigations of the old prospects found no detectable gold; thus much of the past gold promotion was likely related to a mining scam.
+Even so, the district has tons and tons of jasper and jasper breccia with potential to produce considerable jasper and onyx.

 Pure chalcedony may fluoresce blue to white.
 Fluorescence in other varieties of chalcedony may range from null to strong yellow to blue-white depending on the presence of chemical impurities or mineral inclusions.
 Some popular Sweetwater moss agates from the Granite Mountains of central Wyoming fluoresce brilliant yellow due to presence of hydrous uranium arsenate, and opal and agate from the Cedar Rim opal field tend to fluoresce lavender to white.